CausAdv: A Causal-based Framework for Detecting Adversarial Examples: Causality for detecting adversarial Examples

 \textbf{Strategy 1: Causal Features Existence}: We consider an input image $x$ predicted as $\varphi$ adversarial if $F_{W}^{x\mapsto \varphi}=\emptyset$, or instead: $|F_{W}^{x\mapsto \varphi}|<=n$, where $n$ is a small natural number, which means that $x$ has no causal features, or at most has a very few number of causal features, or in other words all the CI are equal or less than zero.

-The idea here is that it is not possible to find a sample without any causal features.
-This is has been proved experimentally by computing the CI vectors of every class of the 1k prototype (clean) classes of the ImageNet dataset, and the 10 classes of CIFAR-10, and we find that there are always causal features (whose filters have $CI>0$).
+The core idea is that it is not possible to find a sample entirely devoid of causal features.
+This has been validated experimentally by computing the Counterfactual Information (CI) vectors for every class among the 1,000 prototype (clean) classes of the ImageNet dataset, as well as for the 10 classes of CIFAR10.
 This applies even for classes with small number of features, which could happen in some basic objects having a low number of features, or objects having low CI such as the ones having fine-grained features such as flowers.
 Such a detection strategy would be very efficient as we will see later in the experiments section particularly with the BIM attack.

 \textbf{Strategy 2: Correlation analysis (Pearson's coefficient)}: